SecureStrux/Guides/README.md

 ---
 **NOTE**

-Privileged account usage should be heavily monitored for unauthorized use.
+Privileged account usage should be heavily monitored for unauthorized activity.

 ---